brooklynrail/brooklynrail-platform/content/events/2022/12/publishing-in-transit-the-poetry-project.md

 ---
 title: "Publishing in Transit: The Poetry Project"
-deck: Featuring Kyle Dacuyan, Morgan Võ, Cassandra Gillig, and Cole Swensen
+deck: Featuring Kyle Dacuyan, Morgan Vō, Cassandra Gillig, and Cole Swensen
 summary: The Poetry Project's Executive Director Kyle Dacuyan and members Morgan Vō and Cassandra Gillig join Rail contributor Cole Swensen for a conversation.
   We conclude with a poetry reading.